axelvaldez/radical-companies/_posts/book-3/2023-06-30-introduction.markdown

   <p class="_center">Creativity takes courage.</p>
   <p id='_signature'>Henri Matisse</p>
  </div>
- <p>If you are not open for this, this is not the booklet for you. <span class='_quotespan'>Sounds interesting&hellip; tell me more about about it,</span> says you as you cross your arms and lean back on your comfy chair.
-If that is you, return this book.
-Sorry for the inconvenience.</p>
+ <p>If you are not open for this, this is not for you. <span class='_quotespan'>Sounds interesting&hellip; tell me more about about it,</span> says you as you cross your arms and lean back on your comfy chair.
+If that is you, return it and sorry for the inconvenience.</p>

 <h1>Fiat?</h1>
  <p>You don&rsquo;t see <span class='_paradigm'>Fiat</span>.
 You may not even know what the heck <span class='_paradigm'>Fiat</span> means.
 But you are interested.
 There is an itch that tells you that the system we live in is not working for you.</p>